 The CJEU has announced temporary changes to its working arrangements.
 Judicial activity will continue, but priority will be given to those cases that are particularly urgent, such as urgent proceedings, expedited proceedings and interim proceedings.
 Procedural time limits for instituting proceedings and lodging appeals continue to run, but time limits prescribed in on-going proceedings – except for particularly urgent proceedings – are extended by one month.
 Until further notice, the time limits that are to be fixed by the registry will also be increased by one month.
 Hearings that are listed between now and 3 April 2020 are adjourned until a later date.
 Parties are asked to consult regularly the website of the CJEU (Curia).
 Once it has resumed its judicial activities as normal, the CJEU will contact representatives regarding the next stages of the proceedings.

 This extension shall apply to acts, legal actions, appeals, formalities, registrations, declarations, notifications or publications prescribed by law or regulation on pain of nullity, sanction, lapse, foreclosure, prescription, unenforceability, inadmissibility, lapse, application of a special regime, forfeiture of any right, and which had to be carried out within this period.
+It includes designs, patents and trademarks proceedings before the French patent and trademark office ("INPI"), with the exception of priority deadlines for an international extension, and deadlines applicable to the payment of patent applications and applications for a supplementary certificates, governed by international provisions.

 Authored by Stanislas Roux-Vaillard, Adrien Bonnett and Alexandra Schellino